Amsterdam/bag_services/README.md

-This repository contains Django application that serves the BAG (buildings and addresses), BBGA (areas), BRK (land register) and WKPB (extra municipal restrictiond on real estate use) REST APIs on [https://api.data.amsterdam.nl](https://api.data.amsterdam.nl).
+This repository contains Django application that serves the BAG (buildings and addresses), BBGA (areas), BRK (land register) and WKPB (extra municipal restrictions on real estate use) REST APIs on [https://api.data.amsterdam.nl](https://api.data.amsterdam.nl).
 These APIs are used among other things to power the City data portal website and maps, available on [https://data.amsterdam.nl](https://data.amsterdam.nl)